Data-driven calibration of linear estimators with minimal penalties: Main results

-Alternatively, using the same grid in log-scale, we can select $\Ch$ with maximal jump between successive values of $\df(\lhminb(C))$---note that our theoretical result then does not entirely hold, as we show the presence of a jump around $\sigma^2$, but do not show the absence of similar jumps elsewhere.
+Alternatively, using the same grid in log-scale, we can select $\Ch$ with maximal jump between successive values of $\df(\lhminb(C))$---note that our theoretical result then does not entirely hold, as we show the presence of a jump around $\sigma^2\,$, but do not show the absence of similar jumps elsewhere.
+See examples in Section~\ref{sec.simu}.